citp/privacy-policy-historical/w/wo/wor/worldwidelearn.com.md

 You will be asked for your name, e-mail address and other appropriate personal information that would be needed to facilitate the information request or register for the newsletter.

-When requesting information from universities and colleges, World Wide Learn does not rent, sell or otherwise make available your email address or personal information to anyone other than the indended university or college institution.
+When requesting information from universities and colleges, World Wide Learn does not rent, sell or otherwise make available your email address or personal information to anyone other than the intended university or college institution.

 When registering for the World Wide Learn newsletter, World Wide Learn does not rent, sell or otherwise make available your email address or personal information to anyone else.